 • Painted the entire interior of the home a neutral color.
 The kitchen was a beautiful red, but that would not appeal to everyone.

-• The kitchen was painted neutral and new light fixtures, faucets and knobs were added in an oil rubbed bronze finish.
-Note: the stainless steel appliances were installed in early 2000s, part of a previous update.
+• The kitchen was painted neutral and new light fixtures, faucets, and knobs were added in an oil-rubbed bronze finish.
+Note: the stainless steel appliances were installed in the early 2000s, as part of a previous update.

 • The Master Bathroom, the most important bathroom of the home, needed to be updated to compete with newer model homes which were popping up everywhere!
-The brass fixtures were removed and replaced with nickel finishings-from the knobs on the cabinet, light fixtures and faucets.
-The existing shower was updated with frameless stall in nickel as well as the shower head .
+The brass fixtures were removed and replaced with nickel finishings from the knobs on the cabinet, light fixtures, and faucets.
+The existing shower was updated with a frameless stall in nickel as well as the shower head.
 Framed mirrors replaced older plate glass ones.
 Onyx countertops were added to both sinks.

-The entry is one of the first impressions of a home-besides the exterior-it should shine!
+The entry is one of the first impressions of a home- besides the exterior should shine!

 Three months prior: Finishing Touches